Dr. David Minjoon Kim

-Currently, as an Associate Professor at Harvard School of Dental Medicine, he is also the Director of the Postgraduate Program in Periodontology and Continuing Education.
+Currently, as an Associate Professor at Harvard School of Dental Medicine, he serves as the Division Head of Periodontology, Director of the Advanced Graduate Program in Periodontology and Director of Continuing Professional Education.

 Dr. Kim’s clinical and research interests have been on the use of innovative concepts, technologies and biomaterials to enhance intraoral soft and hard tissue formation, especially by incorporating the tissue engineering concept to repair and regenerate soft and hard tissue volume for patients requiring dental implants to replace missing teeth.

 He is a diplomat of the American Board of Periodontology.